center-for-threat-informed-defense/summiting-the-pyramid/docs/precision-recall-robustness.rst

 Accurate Detection
 ------------------

-An accurate  detection has high probability to detect malicious activity.
+An :ref:`accurate detection<Accuracy>` has high probability to detect malicious activity.
 Visualizing this in terms of a technique or a specific topic of coverage in a detection, an analytic would catch all malicious activity.
 So, the selection area of an analytic could be very large.

 The ATT&CK page identifies many malicious technique implementations of Scheduled Task activities. [#f1]_  A Scheduled Task analytic that has high recall will capture many of those documented malicious implementations.
-For example, when a task is scheduled, it creates a new registry key.
-Because this would occur across all implementations of scheduled tasks, an analytic that detects the creation of a registry key within the task scheduler would be considered an accurate detection.
+For example, when a task is scheduled, it creates a new registry key. [#f2]_ Because this would occur across all implementations of scheduled tasks, an analytic that detects the creation of a registry key within the task scheduler would be considered an accurate detection.
 This detection could also be resistant to adversary evasion over time, since this activity occurs across all implementations of a technique and cannot be avoided.

 .. figure:: _static/PrecisionAccuracy_AccurateDetection.png
    :alt: Accurate detection using registry key value